ethanrous/weblens/README.md

    4. Return to the weblens backup setup, paste your new API key in the "API Key" box
 4. Hit "Attach To Core", then login as an existing user on the core server

-Bonus: In admin settings on the core server, you can now view the status of your backup server
+In the "remotes" section of the server settings on the core, you can now view the status of your backup server

 <br/>